How many solar panels do I need?

 There's also a range of quality within the monocrystalline category, from efficiency to peak power rating, and even in terms of design.

-How many solar panels do you need in order to live off grid?
+How many solar panels do you need to live off grid?

 You won't be able to power your entire off-grid setup with solar panels unless you massively reduce your electricity consumption in winter, to match the seasonal decrease in your panels' output.